NaufalFiqri/Portfolio-2025/README.md

 ## Motivation

-This portfolio is more than just a technical showcase — it’s a **personal narrative**.
+This portfolio is more than just a technical showcase

+It’s a **personal narrative**.
 I wanted a platform to reflect my **growth, experiences, and life so far**, combining what I’ve learned technically with how I want to present myself to the world.

 It’s meant to be **both a professional and personal statement**, showing who I am beyond just code.